-10 Female Crypto Influencers To Watch in 2022
+The Top 10 Female Crypto Influencers to Watch in 2022

 Few will have missed the crypto-related tweets of famous enthusiasts like Elon Musk– remember when Dogecoin surged 60% after a supportive Musk tweet?
 Let’s also acknowledge how crypto-celebs like Ethereum co-founder Vitalik Buterin (@VitalikButerin) and Binance CEO Changpeng ‘CZ’ Zhao (@cz_binance) have garnered millions of followers.

-Is the lack of female coverage in the crypto-sphere justified by actual numbers?
+Is the lack of coverage of female crypto influencers justified by actual numbers?
 A 2021 eToro survey found just 15% of Bitcoin traders were women, while another survey from NORC at the University of Chicago based on 1,004 US adults found that a higher, 41% of cryptocurrency traders were women.
 Data from Bitstamp showed a 200% increase in the number of female crypto investors on its platform through the first nine months of 2021 compared to the same period in 2020.

 |Female Crypto Influencer||Followers|

 |Natalie Brunell||@natbrunell (179.4K Followers)|

 |Aleksandra Huk||@HukAleksandra (175.3K Followers)|

 |Elizabeth Stark||@starkness (142.3K Followers)|